Site Description

 Open to read more

-Oiled Wildlife: Attempting to capture oiled wildlife can be hazardous to both the animal and the person attempting the capture the animal.
+Oiled Wildlife: Attempting to capture oiled wildlife can be hazardous to both personnel and the affected animals.
 Response personnel should not approach or attempt to recover oiled wildlife.
 Responders should report their observations of oiled wildlife to the Wildlife Branch so appropriate action can be taken.
 Information provided should include the location, date, and time of the sighting, and the estimated number and kind of animals observed.
 Early on in the response, before a Unified Command is established, oiled wildlife sightings should be reported to Washington Emergency Management Division.
 For more information see the Northwest Wildlife Response Plan (NWACP Section 9310).